-So for all the men about to set off on your round the world adventure, here are a few tips to keep you safe.
+So for all you men about to set off on your round the world adventure, here are a few tips to keep you safe.

 Act like you are invincible.

 Exuding confidence is one of the key weapons you have to deter any trouble.
 Even if you don’t feel confident, never let that show.
 A quiet confidence that tells everyone around you not to mess with you or they’ll be in trouble if they did is often more than enough to make any would be attacker think twice.
-All potential attackers instinctively target a weaker opponent, so if everything about you from your demeanour to your body language screams ‘I am in my element and can look after myself,’ your chances of being targeted will drop dramatically.
+Most potential attackers instinctively target a weaker opponent, so if everything about you from your demeanor to your body language screams ‘I am in my element and can look after myself,’ your chances of being targeted will drop dramatically.

 But don’t be cocky.

 Being confident doesn’t mean you have to act like a complete cock.
 Never mistake confidence for arrogance.
 You don’t need to be brash or loud, you don’t need to puff up your chest or start getting all gobby if something or someone annoys you or touts get a little too pushy.
 That is far more likely to get you INTO trouble than keep you out of it!
 Especially since you are a man, as men are statistically much more likely to use violence on another man if you escalate a situation to that point through your own behaviour, they are much more likely to become a victim of all types of violent crime in general than women are and statistically much more likely to be killed as a result of violent crime.
 Wind your neck in and calm down.
 Practice exuding a quiet self confidence instead, that is what will keep you safe.

 Spot the backpacker?